What is Spiritual Direction

 - When spiritual direction is at its most effective, it becomes holy ground with God’s presence shared among us.
 This requires mutual respect and a trusting, trustworthy relationship.

 My Prayer for our directing relationship: That you will have a safe and loving place to explore and deepen your relationship with God; that I will be a trusting witness to your conversation with God; and that we will both trust the presence and wisdom of the Holy Spirit, who is, finally, the Director.

-Having been in full-time ministry for over 20 years, Mims went on a search for a holistic approach to the reality of connection between the body, soul, and spirit.
+Having been in full-time ministry for over 25 years, Elle went on a search for a holistic approach to the reality of connection between the body, soul, and spirit.
 She relishes the contemplative and mystical side of life, as well as appreciating the beauty of a liturgical approach.
-A certified trauma informed yoga specialist, her passion for people led her to start Living Mangaliso, (Mangaliso is Zulu for You are an Amazement), a community that focuses on restoring people to their bodies, breath, souls and spirit.
+A certified trauma informed yoga therapist, her passion for people led her to start Living Mangaliso, (Mangaliso is Zulu for You are an Amazement), a community that focuses on restoring people to their bodies, breath, souls and spirit.

-Mims has sat with priests and full-time ministers, lay leaders, seminary students going through discernment, individuals who are searching out and healing from experiences within religious expressions, as well as spiritual seekers from all faiths.
-Holding personally to a Contemplative Christian perspective, Mims’ practice is interfaith, ecumenical, and open to all people.
+Elle has sat with priests and full-time ministers, lay leaders, seminary students going through discernment, individuals who are searching out and healing from experiences within religious expressions, as well as spiritual seekers from all faiths.
+Holding personally to a Contemplative Christian perspective, Elle’s practice is interfaith, ecumenical, and open to all people.
 A friend to all in every life style.
-Mims’ heart and hope is that all would find safe places to make inquiry upon these most precious, personal, and important components of life.
+Elle’s heart and hope is that all would find safe places to make inquiry upon these most precious, personal, and important components of life.